Stride-Labs/ibc-rate-limiting/README.md

 ## Overview

 This `ratelimit` module is a native golang implementation, inspired by Osmosis's CosmWasm [`ibc-rate-limit`](https://github.com/osmosis-labs/osmosis/tree/main/x/ibc-rate-limit) module.
 The module is meant as a safety control in the event of a bug, attack, or economic failure of an external zone.
-It prevents massive inflows or outflows of IBC tokens to/from Stride in a short time frame.
+It prevents massive inflows or outflows of IBC tokens in a short time frame.
 See [here](https://github.com/osmosis-labs/osmosis/tree/main/x/ibc-rate-limit#motivation) for an excellent summary by the Osmosis team on the motivation for rate limiting.

 Each rate limit is applied at a ChannelID + Denom granularity and is evaluated in evenly spaced fixed windows.
 For instance, a rate limit might be specified on `uosmo` (denominated as `ibc/D24B4564BCD51D3D02D9987D92571EAC5915676A9BD6D9B0C1D0254CB8A5EA34` on Stride), on the Stride <-> Osmosis transfer channel (`channel-5`), with a 24 hour window.